python/typing/docs/source/modernizing.rst

 This guide helps to modernize your code by replacing older typing features with their modern equivalents.
-Not all features described here are obsolete, but they superseded by more modern alternatives, that are recommended to use.
+Not all features described here are obsolete, but they are superseded by more modern alternatives, that are recommended to use.

 These newer features are not available in all Python versions, although some features are available as backports from the